The Importance of Keeping Your Computer Software Updated

 Here's why you should stop ignoring those update notifications:

-• Compliance Requirements: If you handle sensitive data (healthcare, financial, etc.), regulations like HIPAA and SOC 2 REQUIRE you to keep systems updated.
-Not doing updates = failing audits.
+- Compliance Requirements: If you handle sensitive data (healthcare, financial, etc.), many regulations require systems to remain up to date.
+Ignoring updates can lead to failed audits.

 If you're wondering about other security measures you should be taking, check out our guides on screen locking and disk encryption.